 Unlimited storage for recordings

-ClickMeeting primarily markets itself as a webinar solution, but it works for video conferencing as well.
+ClickMeeting primarily markets itself as a webinar solution, but it works as an internet conferencing solution as well.
 It offers a satisfying user experience according to PC Magazine, and its webinar structure provides meeting controls that many competing video conferencing tools lack.